-Web design is like cooking — it may look easy, but there are many ways to get it wrong.
+Web design is like cooking — it may look easy, but it’s easy to get wrong.
 No microwave can make you a chef.
-Similarly, DIY website builders still let you make lots of costly mistakes.
-So Base22 have kindly shared this infographic listing ten common website design mistakes, and I’ve added a few more observations below.
+Similarly, DIY website builders let you make costly mistakes.
+So Base22 kindly provided this infographic of ten common website design mistakes, and I’ve added a few more points below.

 Ten Common Website Design Mistakes

 Whilst DIY web design often makes these mistakes, so do inexperienced web designers.
 That’s why experienced professional web design is a better business investment, even in affordable web design packages.

 Whilst user experience is also affected by most of the points below, visual design plays a big part too.
 It’s not just a matter of making things look pretty, either.
 Art makes things pretty — design makes them work.
 Whilst personal sites don’t really need to work, business websites do.

 Your website is a mission-critical user interface that works closely with your business systems to create the overall user experience.
 So business websites must put the needs of the end-user first.
 DIY design makes that harder, as personal preferences get in the way.
 Experienced web designers see lots of detailed stats from many websites, as well as industry studies, that tell us what really works.